 - Certified copy of the death certificate (this can often be filed later)

 - Copy of the marriage certificate (or the date and place of marriage) if the deceased was your spouse.
 If the deceased was previously married, you will need to give this information to the court.

 - Names and addresses of all heirs, next of kin, and beneficiaries

 Establishing an Estate Account

-An HVFCU Estate Account provides an efficient solution for holding estate assets in interest-earning accounts while keeping them separate from the executor/ administrator’s own personal accounts.
+An HVCU Estate Account provides an efficient solution for holding estate assets in interest-earning accounts while keeping them separate from the executor/ administrator’s own personal accounts.
 Typically, the deceased member’s assets are deposited into savings, then transferred as needed to checking for easy payment of taxes, debts, and other obligations during the estate settlement process.
-The HVFCU Estate Account gives the executor/administrator an accurate picture of the estate’s finances at any given time—a real benefit when completing tax returns and other documentation.
+The HVCU Estate Account gives the executor/administrator an accurate picture of the estate’s finances at any given time—a real benefit when completing tax returns and other documentation.

 It is important to keep the estate’s finances separate from your own.

 To establish an Estate Account, you need to provide: